 Another feature that you may find useful is the Split tunneling that allows you to select apps that use the VPN or apps that do not use the VPN while the app is connected to VPN.

-The ibVPN Android app has some attractive features for those interested in unblocking websites.
-Besides the VPN connection, the ibVPN app allows you to use the proxy or SmartDNS technologies.
+The ibVPN Android app has some attractive features for those interested in unblocking websites, even from countries like China.
+Besides the VPN connection, the ibVPN app allows you to use the proxy (including tutorials on how to set up Shadowsocks on your Android device) or SmartDNS technologies.
 Both have several advantages compared to VPN, like better speed and reliability when it comes to accessing streaming channels.

 Risks of using free Android VPN apps